AdobeDocs/genstudio-for-performance-marketing.en/help/user-guide/content/overview.md

 ### Work with templates

 Templates speed up the creation process so that you can generate consistent content across multiple channels.
 Upload your custom template for use as a starting point in the creation process with pre-configured layouts and design elements.
+Learn about basic template elements and procedures in [Work with Templates](use-templates.md).
+And deep-dive into building templates with the [Customize a template](customize-template.md) topic.